Airtes00/Lansweeper-PS/README.md

 # Usage
 #### Note: An explanation of the different tables queried is at the bottom of this readme.
 ### SQLInstance is a mandatory parameter for each cmdlet.
-This specifies the SQL server where your Lansweeper database is stored, and can be found in Lansweeer > Configuration > Database Tables
+This specifies the SQL server where your Lansweeper database is stored, and can be found in Lansweeper > Configuration > Database Tables

 ![DB](https://github.com/marcus-dean/Lansweeper-PS/blob/master/Examples/database.PNG "Databse Location")